stfc/PSyclone/lib/profiling/README.md

 ### [Dr Hook](./drhook)

-This wrapper library interfaces with ECMWF's Dr Hook library.
+This wrapper library interfaces with the ECMWF Dr Hook library.
 This library appears not to be available as open source on a public server.
 It provides more functionality than just profiling, see the Dr Hook documentation for details.
-In the version tested (1.0.0) it appears that the installation target in the Dr Hook distribution is broken, so the following instructions and the default values assume that Dr Hook is compiled in a ``drhook`` subdirectory called ``build`` and not installed.

-To compile the PSyclone wrapper library for Dr Hook, chose one of the following two options to specify the path to the Dr Hook installation:

-- ``DRHOOK_ROOT``, the path to the Dr Hook root directory in which Dr Hook was compiled.
-It defaults to ``../../../../drhook``, which means if Dr Hook is compiled next to the PSyclone root dir, it will be found by default.
-This will set ``DRHOOK_INCLUDE`` to ``.../drhook/include`` and ``DRHOOK_MODULES`` to ``.../drhook/build/module``, so that the ``*.mod`` files created in the build processes are found.
-- ``DRHOOK_INCLUDE`` and ``DRHOOK_MODULES``: Setting these environment variables
-  explicitly will allow you to flexibly point to an existing Dr Hook installation.

-It is not known whether a proper Dr Hook installation will install ``include`` and ``*.mod`` files in a separate directory.
+The version tested here is 1.0.0.

 Detailed building and linking instructions are in [``drhook/README.md``]( ./drhook/README.md).